littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Universal Sovereignty (Dictatorial or Imperial, not Xenophobic) - The ruler has an inclusive ideology that embraces all forms of sentient life... as future subjects. (-25% vassal integration cost)

-Workers' Councils (Egalitarian, no Business Lobby or Shared Burdens) - Trade unions, democratic workplaces, and cooperatives are a vital part of civil society and an integral part of government. (-10% building and ship construction time, increased happiness and political power of workers and spcialists.)
+Workers' Councils (Egalitarian, no Shared Burdens) - Trade unions, democratic workplaces, and cooperatives are a vital part of civil society and an integral part of government. (-10% building and ship construction time, increased happiness and political power of workers and spcialists.)

 Supremacist Demagoguery (Not Xenophile and not Egalitarian, not Fanatic Purifiers) - The government manipulates the population with saber rattling rhetoric and appeals to common prejudices and fears. (+2 maximum rivalvries, +20% army morale damage)